gdaudin/gdaudin.github.io/Curriculum_Vitae.md

 2013-2016: Member of the CEVU in University Paris-Dauphine

-## Search Commitees
+## Search Committees

-2018: Member of the search comittee for Professeur des Universités in History, Université Paris-I
+2018: Member of the search committee for Professeur des Universités in History, Université Paris-I

-2017: Member of the search comittee for Professeur des Universités in Economics, Université Paris-Dauphine
+2017: Member of the search committee for Professeur des Universités in Economics, Université Paris-Dauphine

-2016: Member of the search comittee for Professeur des Universités in Economics, Université de Nancy
+2016: Member of the search committee for Professeur des Universités in Economics, Université de Nancy

-2015: Co-organizer of the search comittee for Professeur des Universités in Economics, Université Paris-Dauphine
+2015: Co-organizer of the search committee for Professeur des Universités in Economics, Université Paris-Dauphine

-2015: Member of the search comittee for Maître de Conférence in Economics, Université Lille-I
+2015: Member of the search committee for Maître de Conférence in Economics, Université Lille-I

-2014: President of the search comittee for Professeur des Universités in Economics, Université Paris-Dauphine
+2014: President of the search committee for Professeur des Universités in Economics, Université Paris-Dauphine

-2014: Member of the search comittee for Maître de Conférence in Economics, Université Paris-8 2014: Member of the search comittee for Maître de Conférence in Economics, Université Paris-Sud
+2014: Member of the search committee for Maître de Conférence in Economics, Université Paris-8 2014: Member of the search committee for Maître de Conférence in Economics, Université Paris-Sud

-2013: Member of the search comittee for Assistant Professors in Economics, Dauphine
+2013: Member of the search committee for Assistant Professors in Economics, Dauphine

-2009: Member of the search comittee for Maître de Conférence in Economics, Université Lille-I
+2009: Member of the search committee for Maître de Conférence in Economics, Université Lille-I

-## Editorial responsabilities
+## Editorial responsibilities

 2012-now: Member of the Comité de lecture of Histoire et Mesure